 On input channels, you can assign any source connected to the console's routing matrix.
 This can be a local source (from the Rear Connector Panel), or a remote source (from a remote IO or networked system).
-Source routing can be changed from the Channel display touch-screen or from the Central GUI's Signal List display.
+Source routing can be changed from the Central GUI's Signal List display.